AlxndrVgt/colorado/README.md

 #### Using HTML color name

-There are currently 140 predefined colors that all modern browsers support.
+There are currently 140 predefined colors supported by all modern browsers.
 A list of these colors can be found [here](https://www.w3schools.com/colors/colors_names.asp).

 To create a predefined color, you can either pass the name as a string or simply use the `HtmlColors` constant.